 He has studied also with W. Van de Pol [organ composition], Annaberta Conti [harpsichord], Ireneusz Lukaszewski [choir conduction], Jürgen Jürgens [choir conduction], H. Vogel [organ], H. Davidsson [organ], B. Baroffio and N. Albarosa [Gregorian chant].

-He has performed more than nine hundred concerts as a soloist, in chamber and in orchestra, as well as choir and orchestra conductor, in Italy and abroad, alternating these activities with teaching and composition.
+He has performed more than a thousand hundred concerts as a soloist, in chamber and in orchestra, as well as choir and orchestra conductor, in Italy and abroad, alternating these activities with teaching and composition.
 He has an interest in problems concerning the interpretation of early music, especially the harpsichord – Organ of XVI, XVII e XVIII Century.
-In 1996 he has achieved a Certificate of Merit at the International Tournament of Music in Varenna (LC) for the organ section.
+In 1996 he has achieved a Certificate of Merit at the International Tournament of Music in Varenna [LC] for the organ section.

-He is also conductor of “Primo Vere” female choir of Porcia, of the polyphonic choir “Città di Pordenone” and is the current director of the female choir of the Conservatory "Agostino Steffani" of Castelfranco Veneto.
+He is also conductor of “Primo Vere” female choir of Porcia and the polyphonic choir “Città di Pordenone”.

 Mario Scaramucci contact: